pascallaliberte/sharpen.page/_posts/2019-09-06-hard-struggle-required.md

 But how will you _know_ that your idea is solid?

-[In the previous article, I made my case][previous].
+In this [other article][previous], I made my case.
 You need to have the two forces that propel the buyer towards purchase to be stronger than the two forces that pull back toward [non-consumption][non-consumption].
 That's the only way you'll get enough purchase _momentum_.

 [previous]: {% post_url 2019-08-30-just-lucky-or-idea-solid %}
 [non-consumption]: {% post_url 2018-12-17-universal-competitor %}